Gabriela Andersen-Schiess

 In so small a body as mine.

-Endurance among my virtues.
+Resolve among my virtues.

 To lift such weight is to defeat gravity